bndr/gojenkins/README.md

 ```

-### Get Current Tasks in Queue, and the reason why thy're in queue
+### Get Current Tasks in Queue, and the reason why they're in the queue

 ```go